awslabs/aws-c-s3/docs/memory_aware_request_execution.md

 memory used.
 In practice, setting high target throughput or larger part size can lead to high observed memory usage.

-To mitigate high memory usages, memory reuse improvements were recently added to the client along with options to limit max memory used.
+To mitigate high memory usages, memory reuse improvements were added to the client along with options to limit max memory used.
 The following sections will go into more detail on aspects of those changes and how the affect the client.